-Every strength can become a weakness.
-Every talent contains an opposite that sometimes makes it into a handicap.
+Every talent contains an opposite that sometimes turns it into a problem.
 Successful people like to win and achieve high standards.
-This can make them so terrified of failure it ruins their lives.
-When a positive trait, like achievement, becomes too strong in someone’s life, it’s on the way to becoming a major handicap.
+This can make them so terrified of failure that it ruins their lives.
+When a positive trait, like achievement, becomes too strong in someone’s life, it’s on the way to becoming a major obstacle.

 Achievement is a powerful value for many successful people.
 They’ve built their lives on it.
 They achieve at everything they do: school, college, sports, the arts, hobbies, work.
 Each fresh achievement adds to the power of the value in their lives.

-And if constant hard work, diligence, brutal working schedules, and harrying subordinates won’t ward off the possibility of failing, use every other possible means to to keep it away.
+If constant hard work, diligence, brutal working schedules and harrying subordinates won’t ward off the possibility of failing, use every other possible means to to keep it away.
 Falsify numbers, hide anything negative, conceal errors, avoid customer feedback, constantly shift the blame for errors onto anyone too weak to fight back.
-The problems with ethical standards in major US corporations has, I believe, more to do with fear of failure among long-term high achievers than any criminal intent.
-Many of those guys at Enron and Arthur Andersen were supreme high-fliers, basking in the flattery of the media.
-Failure was an impossible prospect, worth doing just about anything to avoid.

 Balance counts more than you think.
 Some tartness must season the sweetest dish.
 A little selfishness is valuable even in the most caring person.
 And a little failure is essential to preserve everyone’s perspective on success.